What is Academia?

 True Ventures

-True Ventures is a venture capital firm that partners with early-stage technology and AI-driven companies, offering capital, guidance, and community support to help build enduring businesses.
+True Ventures is a founder-first venture capital firm that partners with creative teams at the earliest stages, providing capital and guidance to build enduring technology-driven companies.

 What's next for Academia?